DIRECTLab/carla-energy-consumption/docs/carla_setup_UE5.md

 ### Launching the Editor After Build/Source changes
 * Run `sudo -E /opt/cmake-3.28.3-linux-x86_64/bin/cmake --build Build --target launch` first.
   * Probably need to go back and build things so running works better, however this way does work for now.
 Have to run to actually build as somethings are locked as root permission during the build process.
+* Have to run these so Unreal can start without using sudo
+  1. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/Build/`
+  2. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/PythonAPI/`
+  3. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/Unreal/`
 * Run `cmake --build Build -t launch` (-t or --target) in the root directory of `CarlaUE5` in the `server-carlaUE5` Conda env.
   * Have to run again without `sudo` as UnrealEngine will refuse to start with root permissions.
 * Note: Once the Setup is done, only need to run this command to relaunch the Carla UE Editor/Server

-## Launching the Editor Otherwise
+### Launching the Editor Otherwise
 * Run `cmake --build Build -t launch` (-t or --target) in the root directory of `CarlaUE5` in the `server-carlaUE5` Conda env.

-### Working Editor
+### With Working Editor getting Manual Control working
 * Click the play button to make ready for client to connect.
 * Run `./run_carla.sh` in the root directory of `carla-energy-consumption`
-* PyGame window should come up with the Lincoln example car.
+* PyGame window should come up with whichever example vehicle you have placed in the command.
 Able to drive with the steering wheel.
+  * Ie `./input/examples/lincoln.csv` in `run_carla.sh` should come up with a lincoln car to drive.
   * Note: Will crash if the steering wheel is not connected before starting client.

 ## Errors and Fixes
+* * These are errors and their fixes I encountered during first time setup.
+Hopefully you will find them helpful should you need debugging during your setup.
 * Note: When a command is run with `sudo` permission.
 All of the environment variables are reset for security.
 So if you need the environment variables for the command to work, you have to add the `-E` modifier to preserve the environment.
-This has caused a lot of errors.

 ### Error at setup
 * I got this error running the script which basically does everything to download, build and start.